fstrauf/roadvagabonds/content/blog/troopy-fitout-thorburns-45L-watertank/index.md

 #### Step 5; Plumbing - attaching the pump

-1. the pump comes with 4 bolts and a shield to protect it from rock.
+1. the pump comes with 4 bolts and a shield to protect it from rocks.
 2. fix all of this to the side of the tank.
-3. I've connected two short pieces of the 12mm hose directly to the pump and added to gardena hose fittings to it.
+3. I've connected two short pieces of the 12mm hose directly to the pump and added two gardena hose connectors to it.

 ![pump hose mounted gardena](./troopy-fitout-pump-hose-connection.jpg)